Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Although you won’t get to drink coffee here, you’ll take a sneak peek at how coffee production worked back in the 19th century.

-History enthusiasts will love seeing the only hydraulic turbine in the world, powered by the Canas River.
+History enthusiasts will rave about the only hydraulic turbine in the world, powered by the Cañas River.

 👉 Local Tip: Tours are mostly in Spanish.
-You need to make a reservation to visit through the Puerto Rico Conservation Trust (Para La Naturaleza) website.
+You need to make a reservation to visit through Para La Naturaleza.

 Hacienda Tres Angeles

-A coffee hacienda with a coffee shop over Adjuntas.
+A coffee hacienda with a coffee shop in Adjuntas.

-Hacienda Tres Angeles is one of Puerto Rico’s coffee plantations where you can taste the coffee right off the farm in their coffee shop.
+Like many other coffee plantations in Puerto Rico, Hacienda Tres Angeles has a coffee shop where you can taste the coffee right off the farm.

 Sandra Farms